 Estonia’s capital city of Tallinn is a delightful place for a short break.
 I found it to be a very walkable city, reasonably priced and quite safe for solo female travellers.
 In fact, Estonia is one of the best solo female travel destinations I’ve come across.
 This post outlines what to see in Tallinn.

-For other destinations in Estonia and detailed planning tips, check out my Visiting Estonia post.
-For a look at how Estonia has become one of the most successful post-soviet countries, check out my Impressions of Estonia post.
+For other destinations in Estonia and detailed planning tips, check out my Is Estonia Worth Visiting? post.

 WHAT TO SEE IN TALLINN

 Tallinn’s Old Town is one of the nicest in Europe and perfect for sightseeing.
 But Kadriorg Park and Pirita beach are also worth visiting.

 As for things to do: Eat, drink and be merry.
 Estonia’s cuisine is highly under-rated and discovering it in Tallinn’s excellent restaurants and cafes was one of the highlights of my trip.

 Estonia is equally under-rated when it comes to alcoholic drinks.
 I found a wide variety of warming liquors to counteract Estonia’s bitterly cold Autumnal breezes.